 You really should know which services are included:

 - Long Distance Calls

 - Pay Per View Movies

 - Cleaning Fees

 - Trash Pickup (and which day?)

-- Parking Space
+- Parking Fees

-Complete the Booking
+Complete the Reservation

 During your Stay